-- Have all plausible extraneous variables been controlled completely? - Has the act of observing influenced the observations? - Are the results that are compared really comparable?

-A related concept is construct validity:

-- Do my measurements really represent the characteristic that I want to observe? - e.g. does the number of pages of a design document really represent the size of a design task?
+- Have all plausible extraneous variables been controlled completely? - Has the act of observing influenced the observations? - Are the measurements done correctly? - Are the results that are compared really comparable? - A more general concept is construct validity: - Do my measurements really represent the characteristic that I want to observe? - e.g. does the number of pages of a design document really represent the size of a design task? - (Construct validity can be considered to encompass both internal and external validity.
+We do not use the term much.)